saulshanabrook/jupyterlab-accessibility/README.md

-# JupyterLab Accessibility
+# Welcome

-Welcome!
 We aim to support each other in having fun and learning code through an applied project.
 People who talk to computers go by many different names.
 From most casual to "impressive on a resume" you can say: coder, programmer, software developer, software engineer, software architect (those guys make the big bucks!).

 This is a github repository (not suppository)!
 Repository or "repo" as they say in the biz is a collection of files and discussions.
 Github is like google drive + soundcloud + facebook for coders, a place to store code, post, share and discuss.
 Github is built on git which is a software for tracking changes.
 Everyone can independently work on their own copy of the code, and merge the changes together from different branches.

+## Basics

 What is open source software?
 * Software is a collection of instructions for the computer, unlike hardware such as a computer mouse.